 Token sale methods such as Initial Coin Offerings (ICOs), Initial DEX Offerings (IDOs) and others have become extremely popular ways to raise funds, while avoiding the regulatory restrictions of fiat financing.
 More than $30 billion was raised in the first three years of Ethereum ICOs alone, with several billion more being raised through similar methods.

-The majority of ICOs are based on Ethereum as a platform, and more specifically on Ethereum’s smart contracts.
-Shares in ICO projects are usually sold for ETH or BTC, and awarded in the form of tokens (also known as ERC-20 tokens).
+The majority of token sales are based on Ethereum as a platform, and more specifically on Ethereum’s smart contracts.
+Shares in new projects are usually sold for ETH or stablecoins, and awarded in the form of tokens (also known as ERC-20 tokens).

-As the name implies, the native currency of Ethereum blockchain is ether (ETH).
-But ERC-20 tokens also act as coins on Ethereum.
+As the name implies, the native currency of Ethereum blockchain is Ether (ETH).
+But ERC-20 tokens also act as additional currencies on Ethereum.
 Ethereum is the heart and mind of ERC-20 tokens.
 Its blockchain processes their transactions, and its virtual machine runs their smart contracts.

 Ethereum.org’s depiction of an ICO or “trustless” crowdsale: